JayanSmart/SPAN_LeagueRanking/README.md

 ---

-This is a simple CLI application will calculate the ranking table for a soccer league.
+This is a simple CLI application that will calculate the ranking table for a soccer league, given the match results as input.

 ## Usage